 Special guidelines are available for the treatment of opioid dependency and psychological and behavioural problems related to the use of cannabis, cocaine, amphetamines, MDMA/ecstasy and hallucinogens.
 In recent years, guidelines for the treatment of methamphetamine-related disorders and recommendations on how to deal with somatic and psychosomatic comorbidity have also been developed.
 Funding for treatment is provided by many organisations: the Länder, pension and health insurance bodies, the municipalities, communities, charities, private institutions and companies.
-In recent years, however, some municipalities have cut the provision of outpatient services because of funding constraints.

 Outpatient counselling centres provide psychosocial care and psychotherapy and are often an entry point for clients.
 These centres provide treatment either directly using their own resources or in collaboration with general practitioners who are specifically qualified in addiction medicine.